ljishen/BSFD/benchmarks/interbench/README.md

 The default execution performs real time scheduling benchmarks and uses cpu load of 1 with burn load.

-See [Homepage](https://github.com/ckolivas/interbench) of The Linux Interactivity Benchmark for more details.
+See [Homepage](http://users.tpg.com.au/ckolivas/interbench/) and [Github source](https://github.com/ckolivas/interbench) of The Linux Interactivity Benchmark for more details.